 During booking, passengers have the option to add the following additional baggage allowance for Cebu Pacific flights:

-In case you failed to add this during booking, you can still avail of the above additional baggage packages for the same rates as long as you do “Modify Booking” at least 4 hours prior to your flight.
+In case you failed to add this during booking, you can still add additional baggage allowance via “Modify Booking“least 4 hours prior to your flight.
 In case you go over your baggage allowance, you will end up paying the Cebu Pacific excess baggage fee of P200/kilo.

 AirAsia Baggage Rate